Well-known Bay of Plenty man acquitted of rape charge

 She alleged she had sexual intercourse with the defendant that night but did not recall how she got to the defendant's room.

-Under cross-examination by defence lawyer Paul Wicks, the complainant agreed her recollections of the alleged sexual encounter were "snapshot and fragmented" memories.
+Under cross-examination by defence lawyer Paul Wicks QC, the complainant agreed her recollections of the alleged sexual encounter were "snapshot and fragmented" memories.

 The defendant - who was granted permanent name suppression - chose not to give evidence or call witnesses but a video-recorded police interview was played to the court in which he denied any memories of that time.

-Judge Paul Mabey, who presided over the judge-alone trial, read his verdict to the court today.
+Judge Paul Mabey QC, who presided over the judge-alone trial, read his verdict to the court today.

 "There is no issue as to identity.
 There is no dispute that sexual intercourse occurred.
 What is at issue is consent and the Crown must establish guilt beyond a reasonable doubt."